 But you neednot limit yourself to the conventional gender-free looks such as these.

-If you like this clothing style which is independent of gender, and you are a male, you can dress in a cute pink mini skirt, combine it with workman’s boots, sweatshirts, and hoodies and look fashionable.
+If you like dress independent of gender, and you are a male, you can dress in a cute pink mini skirt, combine it with workman’s boots, sweatshirts, and hoodies and look fashionable.

-If you are a female, it is mostly short hair cuts, stark masculine clothes, and make-up devoid of any frivolousness.
-Curves are not greatly favoured and so are any sort of feminine traces.
+If you are a female, it need not be all about short hair cuts, stark masculine clothes, and make-up devoid of any frivolousness.
+You can dress like Billie eilish and celebrate your gender fluidness in a brilliant way.

 Grace Jones, the celebrated American singer and model is said to be a torch bearer on this style in modern fashion.
 Remember the 1980s when Demi Moore appeared in loose suit jackets with shoulder pads.
 It was called power dressing then.